nus-cs2113-AY2324S2/ip/docs/README.md

 # Misty Chatbot: User Guide

 ## Features

+### 1. Automatic Save

+You don't need to manually sae as changes to the task list will automatically be saved to a text file on your computer.

+### 2. Auto date format interpreter

+Entering dates in the form yyyy-mm-dd will automatically be translated to reader friendly format:
+`eg 2024-01-13  -> Sunday, Jan 13 2024`

-### 1. Add tasks with only task name
+### 3. Add tasks with only task name - `todo`
 You can add tasks with only a task name to the task list.

-### 2. Add tasks with deadlines

-You can add tasks with a due dates to the task list.

-### 3. Add tasks with start and end dates

-You can add tasks which has both a start and end date to the task list.

-### 4. List all tasks

-You can show all tasks in the task list.

-### 5. Mark tasks as completed

-You can mark tasks to set them as completed in the task list.

-### 6. Unmark tasks as not completed

-You can Unmark tasks to set them as not completed in the task list.

-### 7. Delete tasks

-You can remove tasks from the task lists.

-### 8. Find tasks

-You can search tasks that contains a keyword in their name.

-### 9. Check which tasks will occur on a specific date

-You can search tasks that will occur on a specific date.
-Will show deadlines with due date on that specified date.
-Will show events that are happening on that specified date.

-### 10. Save task list automatically

-You don't need to manually sae as changes to the task list will automatically be saved to a text file on your computer.

-### 11. Auto interprets date formats

-Entering dates in the form yyyy-mm-dd will automatically be translated to reader friendly dates: eg 2024-01-13  -> Sunday, Jan 13 2024

-### 12. Exit chatbot

-You can exit the chatbot when you are done using it.

-## Usage

-### `todo` - Add tasks with only task name

 Format: `todo <task name>`